Giogia/Lorenzo-il-Magnifico/README.md

 Any of the game handlers represent a game's stage and invoke appropriate normal handlers in the right order.
 (package it.polimi.ingsw.HANDLER.GAME)

-The gap between handlers is filled by the manager, the class at the top of the model's hierarchical structure.
+The gap between handlers is filled by the Game, the class at the top of the model's hierarchical structure.
-The manager links the game stages and supply the primary execution skeleton.
+The Game links the game stages and supply the primary execution skeleton.
-(package it.polimi.ingsw.manager)
+(package it.polimi.ingsw.GC_15)

 #TESTS
 The project provide jUnit tests on model classes.